 I am an Assistant Professor at the University of Texas at Austin in the Department of African & African Diaspora Studies and the Center for Women’s & Gender Studies.
 My scholarship and teaching are concerned with how racialized peoples and landscapes are devalued in capitalism and the abolitional possibilities of collective struggle.
 My work addresses how race and waste are interwoven in contemporary racial capitalism and capitalist entanglements with the state and science.

-My book manuscript in progress, Toxic Alchemy: Black Life and Death in Racial Capitalism, theorizes the relationship of Blackness to industrial capitalism through an ethnographically grounded examination of aluminum smelting in the Southern US company town of Badin, North Carolina.
+My book manuscript in progress, Toxic Alchemy: Race and Waste in Industrial Capitalism, theorizes the relationship of Blackness to industrial capitalism through an ethnographically grounded examination of aluminum smelting in the Southern US company town of Badin, North Carolina.
 I argue that “racialized toxicity” offers an intimate exploration of how racial capitalism operates across scales – at once macrostructural, enabling collusion between capital, state and science, and microscopic, entangling Black bodies, ecologies and life itself into the infrastructures of modernity.

 As a Critical Performance Ethnographer, I theorize from the experiences of racialized communities living in toxic environments, and utilize my research skills to support their struggles for justice.
 I am particularly interested in collective knowledge production that bridges critical thought and grassroots organizing, to amplify the transformative possibilities of scholarship.